 Make it official: your bathroom is now a ritual zone.
 Gather your winter soak essentials so you're not hunting for bath salts while the water gets cold.

-A few years back I started keeping Epsom salts and a cozy pair of socks right next to the tub.
-It sounds small, but it turned simple baths into a winter ritual I actually looked forward to.
+A friend started keeping Epsom salts and a cozy pair of socks right next to the tub a few winters back.
+It sounds small, but it turned simple baths into a winter ritual she actually looked forward to.
+Pair it with a calm, low-lit room like these hygge winter decor ideas and it really does feel spa-like.

 Try This

-- Bath caddy lineup: Book stand, wine or tea slot, waterproof speaker, and a small towel for hands.
+- Bath caddy lineup: A book stand, a wine or tea slot, a waterproof speaker, and a small towel for hands.

 - Soak selection: Epsom salts, magnesium flakes, and a soothing oil like chamomile or neroli.

-- Post-bath care: Body oil or thick balm, cozy socks, and yes—a soft hair towel.
+- Post-bath care: Body oil or a thick balm, cozy socks, and a soft hair towel.

 Final Touches That Make a Big Difference